 Both you and your clients are busy - keep your follow-ups polite, brief and direct, so everyone is on the page, and your project can move forward.

 To follow up with your clients is to provide them with your service, or maybe even improve your customer experience so don’t feel like you are bothering them.
-Customize the email templates above and add them to your workflow to automate the tedious following up and save you a ton of time!
+Customize any given follow-up email sample above and add them to your workflow to automate the tedious following up and save you a ton of time!
 Include a clear subject line and straightforward call to action with dates and times whenever possible.

 How much time do you spend following up with your clients per week?
 Let us know in the comments!